UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 **WinSCP** will say `Server's host key does not match the one that WinSCP has in cache.` and you will have the option to update the key.

-#### Mac OS X connection failures
+#### macOS connection failures

-If you are on Mac OS X and getting many ssh connection failures and broken pipe messages when trying to log in, try adding an ssh timeout to your ssh command:
+If you are on macOS and getting many ssh connection failures and broken pipe messages when trying to log in, try adding an ssh timeout to your ssh command:
 ```
 ssh -o ConnectTimeout=10 <your_UCL_user_id>@myriad.rc.ucl.ac.uk
 ```
-This has particularly been a problem with Mac OS X Big Sur when using the VPN.
+This has particularly been a problem with macOS Big Sur when using the VPN.

 ## How do I log out?